Orecchia-Research-Group/hypergraph_diffusions/README.md

 # Fast C++ implementation

-For using the fast C++ implementation you will first need to install the Eigen library
+For using the fast C++ implementation you will first need to install the Eigen and cxxopts libraries

 ```
 sudo apt install libeigen3-dev
+sagi libcxxopts-dev
 ```

-Or download it through [here](https://eigen.tuxfamily.org/dox/GettingStarted.html).
-Make sure that the `Eigen` folder is available in `/usr/include`.
+Or download Eigen through [here](https://eigen.tuxfamily.org/dox/GettingStarted.html) and cxxopt through [here](https://github.com/jarro2783/cxxopts/blob/master/INSTALL).
+Make sure that both are available in `/usr/include`.

 Install `pybind11`